Q

 Related Questions on Average

-How does client-side form validation contribute to better user feedback?
+How does client-side form validation contribute to improved security?

 B).
 By encrypting data during transmission